angrykoala/vue-workshop/README.md

 We have a fancy dynamic field and a component that will react to it, but it is not very useful if we cannot change it.

-We will begin by modifying the template a bit and adding a button:
+We will begin by modifying the template a bit by adding a button:

 ```html
 <template>